 - Sear your steak on the grill directly over the coals, turning it every couple of minutes.

 - Using a meat thermometer, monitor your steak until it hits an internal temperature of 125F for medium-rare.
+(Check out our guide for tips on how to use an instant read meat thermometer correctly.)

 - Remove from the heat, tent in foil and rest for 15 minutes.